Ramsi-K/300-days-of-code/README.md

                 CHANGE TITLE AND DATE AND DESCRIPTION
 ---------------------------------------------------------------------------------------------
 --------------------------------------------------------------------------------------------- -->
-**<p align="right">2024-03-08</p>**
+**<p align="right">2024-03-11</p>**

 - **Task Description**:
-Today's focus was on converting the PointNet paper into executable PyTorch code.
-This involved understanding the intricate details of the PointNet architecture.
-By meticulously dissecting the paper and translating its concepts into PyTorch code, I aimed to deepen my understanding of both the PointNet model and PyTorch's capabilities in implementing complex neural network architectures.
+Today's challenge was tackling the "3Sum" problem on LeetCode, which required finding all unique triplets in an array that sum up to zero.
+Despite the complexity of the problem, I persisted and successfully implemented an efficient solution after spending over an hour on it.
+This task not only honed my problem-solving skills but also enhanced my understanding of array manipulation and algorithm optimization techniques.
 <br/><br/>

 ## <center>The Challenge